Skip to Content

 Chaplain Robert Roetzel (BS, MDiv, STM)

 Chaplain Robert Roetzel is a Roman Catholic chaplain and a retired Army officer who served as both a combat engineer and chaplain.
-He has been with the VA for four years and enjoys hunting, fishing, and reading in his free time.
+He has been with the VA for four years and enjoys hunting, fishing and reading in his free time.

 Chaplain Bruce N. Teague (AB, MDiv)

-Chaplain Bruce Teague is a Roman Catholic chaplain who grew up in a military family—his father was a career naval combat officer, and his mother was a WWII Navy veteran.
-A priest for over 41 years, he has served as a chaplain at academic teaching hospitals for more than 11 years.
+Chaplain Bruce Teague is a Roman Catholic chaplain who grew up in a military family—his father was a career naval combat officer, and his mother was a WWII Navy Veteran.
+A priest for over 46 years, he has served as a chaplain at academic teaching hospitals for more than 11 years.
 In his free time, he enjoys reading, watching movies and live theater, swimming, and spending time with friends.

 Additional resources